What is Payroll Accounting & How to automate it?

 - Making strategic hiring decisions

-Payroll calculations are influenced by federal, state, and local regulations.
+Federal, state, and local regulations influence payroll calculations.
 These regulatory agencies control the amount of taxes withheld, how benefits and garnishments are paid and record retention requirements.
 Payroll accounting encompasses every required law and regulation to promote compliance.

 Payroll accounting follows the matching principle under accrual accounting.
 This regulation requires that expenses be recorded in the same period as corresponding revenue.
 For example, if you record the sale of a machine, you must also record any labor associated with building the machine in the same period.
 To follow the matching principles, businesses record payroll expenses to the accrual account until those items are paid out of the checking account.